YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 The data was queried from a PostgreSQL database connected to the Amazon S3 bucket and the data was then loaded into a Jupyter notebook to facilitate the running of optimized SQL queries.
 The resulting dataset was stored in CSV and then loaded into Microsoft Power BI for data visualization through the creation of a dashboard.
+As the objective of the project focused on Gauteng and Grade 8 students, most of the analysis was steered in that direction.
 <br>
 <br>